escowles/recipes/_posts/2024-12-25-baked-latkes.md

 12/26/2024: made these last night and they were great, but overdone even at the lower end of the time ranges. reducing heat to 400 and updating directions a bit for shorter bake times.

+09/25/2025: made these in the toaster oven, and they were very tough and not particularly crispy. will try these again once we have a full-sized oven again.